 - Traditional merchandisers face coverage challenges — getting to remote areas in a timely manner is not always possible — and there is always a trade-off between the high monetary cost of covering smaller or rural stores, and the opportunity cost of not covering them at all.

-Traditional agencies also struggle to scale rapidly to meet time to market for product launches, to introduce new banners or stores, changes in the competitive environment, or new promotional initiatives.
+- Traditional agencies struggle to scale rapidly to meet unpredictable surges in demand that occur during new product launches, changes in the competitive environment, or new promotional initiatives.

-What CPG stores need to meet unpredictable surges in demand is a means of knowing instantly what products are moving rapidly, and how much stock remains on shelves so they can order or ship more stock and maintain availability.
-And they need an on-demand field force that can take full and immediate advantage of this intelligence.
+CPGs need to know instantly how much stock remains on shelves so they can order or ship more stock and maintain availability, and immediately fix any issues in promo and display activation.
+And they need an on-demand service provider who can respond immediately to such intelligence.